Dan7171/Elminda_BETA/README.md

 * I also added the option to tag output folder not just by timestamp, n_iter and soring_method (explained in next sections), but also adding free text as the suffix of folder name (free_text=_GB_TUNED).
 * All other parameters should not be changed, they are there for code-legacy but it's recommended to consider removing them in next version updates (changes are at your own risk!)

-### 2.Select classifier and pipeline and 'tune' your hyper parameters
+### 2. Select classifier and pipeline and 'tune' your hyper parameters
 ####  Go to second_research\GSCVrunner_new.py and under next two if statements set your wanted param_pipe_list of the grid and pipe you want to run grid with.